qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - Borrowing that cross function boundary is contagious.
 Just borrowing a wheel of car can indirectly borrow the whole car.
 - Mutate-by-recreate is contagious.
 Recreating child require also recreating parent that holds the new child, and parent's parent, and so on.
 - Lifetime annotation is contagious.
-If some type has a lifetime parameter `'a`, then every type that holds it must also have the lifetime parameter `'a`.
-(Every function that use them may also need lifetime annotation, but lifetime elision can help).
+If some type has a lifetime parameter `'a`, then every type that holds it must also have `'a`.
+Every function that use them also need lifetime annotation, except when lifetime elision works.
 Refactoring that adds/remove lifetime parameter can be a huge work.
-- In current borrow checker, one branch's borrowing is contagious to the whole branching scope.
+- In current borrow checker, one branch's output's borrowing is contagious to the whole branching scope.
 - `async` is contagious. `async` function can call normal function.
 Normal function cannot easily call `async` function (but it's possible to call by blocking).
 - Being not `Sync`/`Send` is contagious.
 A struct that indirectly owns a non-`Sync` data is not `Sync`.
 A struct that indirectly owns a non-`Send` data is not `Send`.
 - Error passing is contagious.
 If panic is not acceptable, then all functions that indirectly call a fallible function must return `Result`.
 Related: NaN is contagious in floating point computaiton.

 ## Rust is a tradeoff

+As commonly mentioned, Rust gives memory safety, thread safety and opportunity of high performance.

-Rust's constraints also helps catch bugs other than memory safety and thread safety:
+**Rust also helps preventing bugs other than memory safety and thread safety**:

 - Algebraic data type (e.g. `Option`, `Result`) helps avoid creating illegal data from the source.
 Using ADT data require pattern match all cases, avoiding forgetting handling one case. (except when using escape hatch like `unwrap()`).
 - Mutable borrow exclusiveness prevents iterator invalidation.
 - Explicit `.clone()` avoids accidentally copying string like in C++.
-- The receiver of [single-receiver channel](https://doc.rust-lang.org/std/sync/mpsc/fn.channel.html) cannot be copied, ensuring uniqueness of receiver.
 - ......

-As previously mentioned, Rust creates obstacles for things like sharing mutable data and circular reference.
-Also Rust is harder to learn and compiles slower.

-Apart from borrow checker, there are other things that can sometimes be obstacles:

-- Unit testing can be obstacle.
-When the business logic changed, unit test need to also be adjusted, which can feel annoying, because this work won't be needed if there is no unit test.
-- Type system can be obstacle, especially in unexpressive type systems.

-They are tradeoffs.
+**Not all security issues are memory-safety issue**.
+According to [Common Weakness Enumeration 2024 Top 25 Most Dangerous Software Weaknesses](https://cwe.mitre.org/top25/archive/2024/2024_cwe_top25.html), many real-world vulnerabilities are XSS, SQL injection, directory traversal, command injection, missing authentication, etc. that are not memory safety.
+The GC languages are also memory-safe [^golang_memory_safety], but there are still vulnerabilities in Java (e.g. Log4j vulnerability).

+[^golang_memory_safety]: Note that Golang is not fully memory-safe under data race.
+For example, string in Golang is 16 bytes, 8-byte pointer and 8-byte length.
+Tearing can cause pointer to mismatch length, prone out-of-bound read.

+**Rust prefers data-oriented design.
+Rust is doesn't fit OOP.
+Rust dislikes sharing mutable data.
+Rust dislikes circular reference**.
+Getter and setter can easily cause contagious borrow issue.
+Sharing and mutation has many limitations.

+**Rust is less flexible and does not suit quick iteration**.
+A new requirement often require changing reference structure, which often involve large refactoring in Rust.

+**Rust saves time of debugging memory safety issue and thread safety issue**.
+Many memory safety issues and thread safety issues are random.
+Random bugs are not easy to reproduce and debug.
+In a complex and unfamiliar codebase, debugging a random bug may take weeks or months.
+Rust greatly saves debugging time in this aspect.